eprochasson/socialite/README.md

 Should do it.
 It should download all dependencies then initialize the database.

-You can tweak the fixture file to add/remove questions/fake users.
+You can tweak the fixture file to add/remove questions/fake users (default fake users all reside in Hong Kong).
 Also copy the main.config.sample file to main.config.js and edit what you want.

 ## Cool stuff

-The questions for users' profile are stored in the database, with different type, custom template and validation.
-When a user update its profile, its inputs are checked against the question database and their validation.
+The questions for users' profiles are stored in the database, with different custom template and validations.
+When a user update its profile, its inputs are checked against the question database and their validations.
 This ensure an easy and somehow secure way to administrate and render what is generally consider (at least by me) as a horrible pain in the neck.

 It's all in Meteor, so everything is pretty much instantaneous, which is cool.

-There should be some i18n support, but a lot of placeholders are missing (and some string are hardcoded), and the lexicon is far from being complete.
-The logic is here though.
+There should be some i18n support, but a lot of placeholders are missing (and some string are hardcoded), plus the lexicon is far from being complete.
+The logic is here though, and should allow for on-the-fly change of language, assuming more than one language should be made available.

 ## TODO

 There is a lot left to do and little time.
 Among the list:
-- The setting page for user is pretty much non-existent
+- The setting page for user is pretty much non-existent.
-- There is a commenting system, but it is not plugged anywhere, so it is pretty useless
+- There is a commenting system, but it is not plugged anywhere.
 - With more questions we could have a cool Profile Editing page.
 - Would be cool to be able to like/+1 users' content and action.
 - Add more user interactions, it's a bit dry right at the moment.
 - Some design.
 Current one is pretty minimalist.
 The UI in general is pretty much only what [Boostrap](https://github.com/twitter/bootstrap) offers.
 - Security might not be horrible, but it is certainly not good.
 User input are validated but not sanitized at the moment.
+- I would love to write unit test for it, be it only to stabilize the API, but TDD with Meteor doesn't seem to be mature enough at the moment and I only found trivial case of testing.

 ## API

-API is a big word, but here are a few of the useful helpers/methods implemented in Socialite.
+API is a big word, but here are a few of the useful publications/collections/helpers/methods implemented in Socialite.

 ### Publications